psy0rz/ledanim/README.md

+NOTE: If you want something much more advanced, for use with led-matrixes and a raspberry, keep an eye on https://github.com/psy0rz/ledder

 # Led animation library for ESP8266

 - Has a nice webgui to select and SIMULATE led animations.
 - Create web animations in javascript in your browser and submit them to your ESP8266 that has an actual ledstrip.
 - Our goal is to create a huge library with animations.